 Both of these projects provide financial support to Oakland schools, and both are housed at the Oakland Ed Fund.
 The A-Z Fund makes mini-grants generally in the area of $500-$1500 to teachers and staff who have submitted applications for particular projects, and are awarded to both OUSD district or charter schools.
-The Equity Fund aims to make larger grants of $5-10K per school site, and will be disbursed based on data about stressors to a school community.
+The Equity Fund aims to make larger grants of $5-10K per school site (only to OUSD schools), and funds are disbursed based on data about stressors to a school community.
 The Equity Fund will also offer to organize additional support for the school.

 is the equity fund really going to advance equity?